wagslane/blog/content/posts/kanban-vs-scrum.md

 Kanban places emphasis on continuous integration and delivery.
 If you’re a fan of DevOps as much as I am, this point is critical.
 There are many arguments for delivering software as quickly as possible, but here are the key points:

 * **Increased ability to compete in the market.** If a competitor can only release features and bug fixes every two weeks, their products will not only improve at a slower pace but will appear less stable.
-With good CI/CD practices, many bugs can be fixed the same-day.
+With good CI/CD practices, many bugs can be fixed on the same day.
 * **Code is deployed sooner and starts making money faster.** We write code to improve products and make money.
 The longer code is complete but waits sitting in a queue the more money we’re wasting.
 * **Engineers are happier and more productive.** Engineers like to see the code they’ve worked on be deployed and get used by people.
 With long release cycles, it takes longer to get that dopamine hit.
 Easy and frequent deployments to production make happy engineers, and happy engineers stick around.
 * **Higher code quality.** If we think of each deployment as the code going through the car wash then it makes sense that more frequent and easy deploys will keep the codebase cleaner.
 I have a couple of small refactors I want to get in, is it worth it if I have to wait two weeks to get them merged in?
 By then I will likely have a merge conflict or two.